REVISED SEPTEMBER 19, 2015

 corporate officers, including the Founder, Linda Kerr, and one or more elected

 Members-at-Large.
-There shall be one member-at-large for each four appointed officers.
-The
+There shall be at least one member-at-large for each four appointed officers.

 appointed officers shall serve as officers both for the Board of Directors and for the Corporation.